Chenilles-Network/chenilles-network.github.io/whitepaper.md

 MuKn is seeking investment to bring *Chenilles* to market and grow it to its full potential in the shortest possible delays.
-Contact us at <contact@mukn.com> for further information.
+Contact us at <contact@chenilles.network> for further information.

 ## References and Bibliography